Robert W. Johnson (Minnesota politician)

 Robert W. Johnson (May 4, 1924 – March 20, 2013) was an American politician, lawyer, and tax accountant.

 Born in Saint Paul, Minnesota, Johnson served in the United States Navy during World War II.
-Johnson received his bachelor and law degrees from University of Minnesota.
+Johnson received his bachelor and law degrees from the University of Minnesota.
 He practiced law and was a tax accountant.
 He served in the Minnesota House of Representatives as a Republican.

 He died in Fountain Hills, Arizona.